 Why it's done

-Dialysis is required if your kidneys don't function adequately on their own.
+You need dialysis if your kidneys no longer function well enough.
 Kidney damage generally progresses over a number of years as a result of long-term conditions, such as:

 - Kidney inflammation (glomerulonephritis)